dipankardas011/dipankardas-portfolio/content/diary/Jun25.md

 description = "Let's talk about my June 2025"
 +++

+# Date 2025-06-25 2025-06-27
+* working on better go project architecture
+* cncf green reviews call and able to serialize the promql and dagger container file export to the host file, filtering

 # Date 2025-06-15 2025-06-24
 * some nice learning in stripe, payments, subscriptions, stripe webhooks, authentication, authorization
 * turso JSON datatype